NjorogeWinnie/IMDB-Movie-Data-Analysis/README.md

 6. Summary and Conclusion
 7. Data Relevance

+Detailed analysis of these steps can be found by following this link https://github.com/NjorogeWinnie/IMDB-Movie-Data-Analysis/blob/main/Winnie_Njoroge.ipynb
+Additionally, the presentation slides for this analysis can be found by following this link https://github.com/NjorogeWinnie/IMDB-Movie-Data-Analysis/blob/main/Winnie%20Njoroge%20Data%20Visualization%20Final%20Project.pptx

 # Technologies and Software Used
 --Python 3 (Pandas, numpy, seaborn, matplotlib) --Google Colab